simpleviewinc/dtn-client/README.md

 Recid ads are used when you have content that has already loaded on your page but you want to track it's impression and click through in the ad server.
 This is commonly used for tracking Featured Listings.

 In the following template, it will track the impression to the ad that is returned for that recid.
-It will also cause the click through to be tracked if the user clicks either link with the `data-sv-adclick` attribute.
+It will also cause the click through to be tracked if the user clicks either element with the `data-sv-adclick` attribute.

 ```html
 <div data-sv-adunit="/NETWORK_CODE/ADUNIT_CODE" data-sv-adstyle="recid" data-sv-adrecid="RECID">